-Garlic and Tomato rubbed crostini is a really easy and very flavorful way to make a crostini.
-Crostini is a charred bread usually brushed with olive oil before charring or grilling and then topped with salt and sometimes topped with other flavors like this recipe with tomato and garlic over the top.
+Tomato rubbed crostini (Catalan tomato bread) is a really easy and very flavorful way to make a crostini.
+In this recipe, the bread is a charred then brushed with olive oil before rubbing tomato and garlic over the top.
 It is so easy to make and so delicious.

 I love crostini and you may have seen this mentioned on other recipe posts of mine.
 Crostini makes for a great base for a light lunch or appetizer and it also makes an amazing side to main courses that have sauces that you want to scoop up.